cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/date-and-time-types-and-functions/modify-date-and-time-values.md

 #### Remarks

 The `EOMONTH` function can remote to SQL Server 2012 (11.x) servers and higher.
-It cannot be remote to servers with a version lower than SQL Server 2012 (11.x).
+It can't be remote to servers with a version lower than SQL Server 2012 (11.x).

 #### Example 1